-school, extracted from The National Longitudinal Study of Adolescent Health (Add Health).16 The data also contains race, gender, grade and parental income of each student.
+The data used in estimation contains the network of friendships in a US high school, extracted from The National Longitudinal Study of Adolescent Health (Add Health).17 The data also contains race, gender, grade and parental income of each student.
 The empirical estimates show high levels of homophily: preferences are biased towards links with students of the same racial group, grade and (parental) income levels.
-Furthermore, different communities have different costs of linking and different payoffs from common friends.
+Furthermore, the estimated payoffs vary by community as well as the payoff from common friends.
 The latter result proves that it is important to include unobserved heterogeneity in empirical network formation models, as there could be unobserved characteristics that make agents more or less social on average.